AdamRaichu/AdamRaichu/README.md

 - I consider myself fluent in JavaScript, HTML, and CSS.
   - Thanks to my JavaScript knowledge, I also know a bit of Java and TypeScript.
 - I know my way around the extensions API for both Chrome and VS Code.
-- I've made a couple Minecraft mods (Fabric loader).
+- I've made a couple Minecraft mods (Fabric/Forge loaders).
 [Check them out](https://modrinth.com/user/AdamRaichu)

 ## My Contributions to Community Projects